 (C) If the Motion Is Granted in Part and Denied in Part.
-If the motion is granted in part and denied in part, the chancery court may issue any protective order authorized under Rule 26(c) and may, after giving an opportunity to be heard, apportion the reasonable expenses for the motion. (b) Failure to Comply with Chancery Court Order.
+If the motion is granted in part and denied in part, the chancery court may issue any protective order authorized under Rule 26(c) and may, after giving an opportunity to be heard, apportion the reasonable expenses for the motion.

+(b) Failure to Comply with Chancery Court Order.

 (1) Sanctions Sought in the District Where the Deposition Is Taken.
 If the chancery court where the discovery is taken orders a deponent to be sworn or to answer a question and the deponent fails to obey, the failure may be treated as contempt of court.
-If a deposition-related motion is transferred to the court where the action is pending, and that court orders a deponent to be sworn or to answer a question and the deponent fails to obey, the failure may be treated as contempt of either the court where the discovery is taken or to easy the failure may be treated as contempt of either the court where the discovery is taken or the court where the action is pending.
+If a deposition-related motion is transferred to the court where the action is pending, and that court orders a deponent to be sworn or to answer a question and the deponent fails to obey, the failure may be treated as contempt of either the court where the discovery is taken or the court where the action is pending.